 Roger Henderson, AICP, PE, PTP, PTOE, is an accomplished leader in forging multi-disciplined teams to enhance how transportation contributes to healthy, vibrant communities.
 His focus is at the intersection of land use planning and street design.
 His 30-year career includes serving as Senior Transportation Planner with major consulting firms, the Alameda County Congestion Management Agency and most recently as the first Executive Director of a Business Improvement District serving an area where he designed a road diet.
 His skills include urban traffic engineering and street design, citywide multimodal transportation plans, public engagement, bicycle and pedestrian planning, Complete Streets and more than 20 years teaching university extension courses.
 He is a contributing author of “Context-Sensitive Solutions for Major Urban Thoroughfares in Walkable Communities.”
 His expertise is leading teams of planners, engineers and landscape architects with the know-how to design real-life solutions that transform the built environment so that more people walk, bicycle and ride transit.
 Roger is also the Chair of the North Carolina Active Transportation Alliance.

 Cynthia Hoyle, FAICP is a nationally recognized leader and advocate of livable communities and safe streets.
 She was a pioneer in advocating for streets as corridors for all modes of transportation beginning with the groundbreaking publication of the PAS report Traffic Calming in 1995.
 Cynthia works a consultant in Urbana, IL.
-She has over 25 years of experience as a transportation planner; specifically traffic calming, pedestrian and bicycle planning, and mobility oriented development.
-She is a Fellow of the American Institute of Certified Planners; a Fellow in the Institute of Transportation Engineers, and has held various leadership roles within the American Planning Association.
-She is Chair of Champaign-Urbana Safe Routes to School Project and works with the Champaign-Urbana Mass Transit District promoting multi-modal transportation in Champaign-Urbana, IL.
-Cynthia is also certified as League Cycling Instructor through the League of American Bicyclists.
+She has over 30 years of experience as a transportation planner; specifically traffic calming, pedestrian and bicycle planning, and mobility oriented development.
+She is a Fellow of the American Institute of Certified Planners; a Fellow in the Institute of Transportation Engineers; and has held various leadership roles within the American Planning Association currently serving as a commissioner on the national AICP Commission.
+She is Co-Chair of Champaign-Urbana Safe Routes to School Project, is a Planner with Alta Planning & Design, and works with the Champaign-Urbana Mass Transit District promoting multi-modal transportation in Champaign-Urbana, IL.
+Cynthia serves on the Urbana Bicycle and Pedestrian Advisory Commission and is a certified League Cycling Instructor through the League of American Bicyclists.

 Carol Kachadoorian is a Senior Planner with nearly 30 years of experience in local government, policy development, government relations, and multi-modal transportation planning.
 She has worked on a number of Complete Streets projects in Pennsylvania, Kentucky and Maryland.
 Carol is the project manager for the a pilot transit access plan for Durham, NC and recently completed the Pedestrian Master Plan for Raleigh, NC.
 She is also helping implement the North Carolina DOT’s Complete Streets policy through a series of workshops and 2-day courses.
 She is the lead contributor to information on pedestrian and bicyclist access for a Transportation Cooperative Research Program project to develop a guidebook for various access modes to high capacity transit stations.
 Committed to Safe Routes to School programs, Carol is the project manager for the Virginia SRTS program, and manages marketing and travel plan development for the Georgia DOT’s SRTS Resource Center.
 Carol has developed SRTS plans for schools in Washington, D.C., Delaware, South Carolina and North Carolina.
 Carol holds graduate degrees in East Asian Studies and Urban Management/Planning and is a member of the Association of Pedestrian and Bicyclists Professionals, and the Washington Area Bicycle Association.